Objective:

 1. Defining Material Properties

 To set up a material for thermal analysis, a thermal material property block must be added to the Properties list of a Material.
 These include conductivity and specific heat.
-For static analysis without thermal stress, Young’s Modulus and Poisson’s ratio are needed.
-If the static analysis includes thermal stress, a third property, the Isotropic Thermal Expansion Property, must be added, which includes the coefficient of thermal expansion (CTE).
-(An isotropic material is used in this example, but nTop supports orthographic materials as well.)
+Young’s Modulus and Poisson’s ratio are needed for Static Analysis without thermal stress.
+If the static analysis includes thermal stress, a third property, the Isotropic Thermal Expansion Property, must be added, including the thermal expansion coefficient (CTE).

 2. Thermal Analysis